 The H. Milton Haggard Center for New Testament Textual Studies (CNTTS) is an internationally recognized research center devoted to the study of the New Testament text in the Greek manuscripts.
-The Center houses a substantial collection of New Testament manuscripts in various formats, including photographic facsimilies, printed editions, microfilms, and bound photocopies, and supports researchers engaged in a variety of studies on the New Testament Greek manuscripts.
+The Center houses a substantial collection of New Testament manuscripts in various formats, including photographic facsimilies, printed editions, microfilms, and digital images, and supports researchers engaged in a variety of studies on the New Testament Greek manuscripts.

-The CNTTS is dedicated to training and inspiring a new generation of scholars who will engage in serious study of the Greek New Testament.
+The CNTTS is dedicated to training and inspiring students and scholars to engage in textual, exegetical, and historical studies related to the New Testament.
 As the heirs of the sacrificial work of others who have given their lives to preserving, copying, and studying the manuscripts and printed text of the New Testament, the CNTTS represents an NOBTS effort to contribute responsibly to that work.
 NOBTS is stepping forward to meet the challenge of past generations and needs of the present and future generations for research of the highest quality on the wording of our Greek New Testament and the history of its transmission.